darekkay/best-practices/README.md

 - Use a bright color theme on a beamer to improve readability (slides, console, editor/IDE).
 - Be prepared to zoom in your presentation
   - `Win` + `+` / `Win` + `-` on Windows
+- Prepare good [verbal transitions](https://medium.com/@saronyitbarek/transitions-the-easiest-way-to-improve-your-tech-talk-ebe4d40a3257) between slides.
+  - Keep the things you say and the things you show in sync.

 ## Related work